 Think, plan, and go get your shot while managing your fear, and pass on these techniques because you never know when someone else is feeling nervous.
 You can make your own plan here and conquer your fears.

 Have family members and friends that need your support?
 Here is how you can help.
 Create a (Hack the Vax) plan.
 Think about someone you know who might be scared of needles and getting the shot.
 Help them make a plan for which tip or technique they will use to manage it, and encourage them to make an appointment, and go face their fear and do a hard thing.
 You can help others protect themselves, their loved ones, and their community!

 My deepest thanks to Stacy for distracting and connecting with me, and helping me protect my family, my students, and their families.
 I encourage you to move forward with plans for yourself, your child, or your friends and loved ones.
 You got this, and you are not alone.

-This post is sponsored by the Center for Parent and Teen Communication.
-All opinions (and memories!) are my own.
+This post is made possible with support from the Meg Foundation.
+All opinions are my own.